 Establish a way for your contractor to access your home.
 Some clients choose to have a key box on site while others are comfortable with their project managers keeping a copy on their key ring for the duration of their project.
 You’ll want to also inform your construction team of any alarm systems you have.
 Most alarm companies will allow you to set a temporary code for your contractor that is separate from yours, that way when the job is done the code can be cancelled.
 This is a good time to talk about other security measures as well.
 For example, when we have work done on our house, we always make sure to communicate fences must stay closed for the safety of our dogs.
-Another thing your contractor may bring up is a company sign, if they can place one on your property and where.

 4. Best Form of Communication

 Make sure you and your contractor have a complete list of phone numbers and email address and know who your on-site contact is.
 It’s also nice to include an emergency contact, hopefully no one will ever need it, but it’s smart to include it!
 This is a good time to establish your preferred method of communication, how you would prefer check-ins and how often you would like them.
 Job check-ins could be a summary sent daily or weekly to your email or via a text message, weekly meetings, updates written in your detailed job binder, or a phone call twice a week.
 Whatever your preference is, we want to know so we can be sure to meet your needs!